nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 	}
 ```

-For the whole Servant API definition, see [`Api.hs`](https://gist.github.com/nicolashery/4dcf7003564c576d0d2f4872447c7b02#file-api-hs) of the gist containing the example used in this post.
+For the full Servant API definition, see [`Api.hs`](https://gist.github.com/nicolashery/4dcf7003564c576d0d2f4872447c7b02#file-api-hs) of the gist containing the example used in this post.

 ## Nested ReaderT environments